Kronan (ship): Design

 The measurements for Kronan were recorded in contemporary navy lists.
-Its length from stem post to stern post was 53 m (174 ft); this was considerably shorter than the length if the bowsprit and beakhead were included.
+Her length from stem post to stern post was 53 m (174 ft); this was considerably shorter than the length if the bowsprit and beakhead were included.
 The width was 12.9 m (42 ft) and was defined as the widest point between the frames, excluding planking.
 The draft varied depending on how heavily she was laden, but with full stores, ammunition and armaments it would have been about 6.2–6.8 m (20–22 ft).
 The height of the ship from keel to the highest mast was never recorded, but Kalmar County Museum has estimated it to have been at least 66 m (217 ft).

-Kronan's displacement – the ship's weight calculated by how much water it displaced while floating – is not known precisely, since there are no exact records of the dimensions.
-By using contemporary documents describing the approximate measurements, it has been estimated at around 2,300 tonnes.
-By its displacement in relation to the number and weight of guns, Kronan was over-gunned, though this was not uncommon for the era.
+Kronan's displacement – the ship's weight calculated by how much water she displaced while floating – is not known precisely, since there are no exact records of the dimensions.
+By using contemporary documents describing the approximate measurements, it has been estimated at 2,300 tonnes.
+By her displacement in relation to the number and weight of guns, Kronan was over-gunned, though this was not uncommon for the era.
 European shipwrights had not been building three-deckers on a large scale before the 1650s; by the 1660s, designs were still quite experimental.
 Contemporary records show that English and French three-deckers tended to be rather unstable because they were built high, narrow and with too much artillery.
 Some English ships had to be reinforced with a "girdle" of built-up planking at the waterline to perform satisfactorily.
 In rough seas these ships could be forced to close the lowest row of gunports, depriving them of their heaviest and most effective guns.
 In these situations they were effectively just over-priced two-deckers.
 Kronan's construction was not inherently flawed; the ship handled harsh weather conditions in 1675 and again only a week before capsizing, but she could be dangerous if handled poorly.
 Later, during the 18th century, ships with the same weight of guns had more tonnage to support their guns, usually weighing 3,000–5,000 tonnes, which made them more stable.
-When Kronan was built, she was the third or fourth largest ship in the world, but as the trend moved towards ever greater ships, she was surpassed by other large warships.
+When Kronan was built, she was the third- or fourth-largest ship in the world, but as the trend moved towards ever greater ships, she was surpassed by other large warships.
 At the time Kronan sank, she was down to seventh place.